0xAryanrai/Decodelabs/task-2-AryanRai/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available for learning purposes. **